Geneseo's Internet Connection - Bandwidth Management

 Bandwidth refers to the amount of information that can pass through the network.
 More information passing through the network, means more bandwidth used, which in turn means higher cost (think of it as another utility.)
 Most people on the network use very little bandwidth as they browse the web, send email and download files.
 However, in the past the majority of the bandwidth was being consumed by a small number of users, causing poor network performance for everyone.

-CIT uses BlueCoat PacketShapers, sophisticated pieces of equipment that monitor all network traffic to and from the Geneseo network.
+CIT uses a bandwidth management appliance manufactured by Exinda to monitor all network traffic to and from the Geneseo network.
 Network traffic is identified and prioritized to provide a fair and equitable amount of bandwidth to all.
-This means the user that wants to download music or movies will be limited so the bandwidth for all others is not degraded.
-This also includes bandwidth available by folks outside of Geneseo that try to upload Peer-to-peer files from computers on campus.
+This means the user that wants to download music or movies will be limited so that network performance for all others is not degraded.
+This also includes bandwidth available by users outside of Geneseo that try to upload peer-to-peer files from computers on campus.
 We found that over 50% of the network traffic leaving ResNet headed out the Internet was from one single file sharing application.
 By limiting this type of traffic we can increase the performance of the network for everyone.
-Peer-to-peer applications (Kaaza, Morpheus, DirectConnect, etc.) are classified as entertainment traffic which is given a lower priority than web browsing and email.
+Peer-to-peer applications are classified as entertainment traffic which is given a lower priority than web browsing and email.

 We have identified and prioritized four different types of traffic that move across our network.

-The PacketShaper does not control traffic going between two on-campus computers, web sites or servers.
+The system does not control traffic going between two on-campus computers, web sites or servers.